Kim Tae-ri

 Kim Tae-ri (born April 24, 1990) is a South Korean actress.
+Known for her work in both television and film, she has received various accolades, including three Baeksang Arts Awards, one Blue Dragon Film Award and one Buil Film Award, in addition to nominations at the Grand Bell Awards and Chunsa Film Art Awards.

-She gained widespread recognition for her breakout role as Sook-hee in Park Chan-wook's critically acclaimed film The Handmaiden (2016), which premiered at the Cannes Film Festival and earned her multiple Best New Actress awards.
-She went on to star in 1987: When the Day Comes (2017), Little Forest (2018), and Space Sweepers (2021).
+Kim gained widespread recognition for her breakthrough role as Sook-hee in Park Chan-wook's critically acclaimed film The Handmaiden (2016), which premiered at the Cannes Film Festival and earned her the Blue Dragon Film Award for Best New Actress.
+She subsequently appeared in the political thriller 1987: When the Day Comes (2017) and the drama film Little Forest (2018), which earned her Best Actress nominations at the Baeksang Arts Awards and the Blue Dragon Film Awards.

-Kim also found success in television, making her small-screen debut in the historical drama Mr. Sunshine (2018) and later received acclaim for her roles in Twenty-Five Twenty-One (2022), Revenant (2023), and Jeongnyeon: The Star Is Born (2024).
-She won the Baeksang Arts Award for Best Actress in 2022 and 2025 for Twenty-Five Twenty-One and Jeongnyeon: The Star Is Born respectively.
-In 2024, Kim was named Gallup Korea's Television Actor of the Year.
+On television, Kim received the Baeksang Arts Award for Best Actress for her performances in Twenty-Five Twenty-One (2022) and Jeongnyeon: The Star Is Born (2024), and earned additional critical praise for Mr. Sunshine (2018) and Revenant (2023).
+In 2019, Kim was featured by Forbes in their 30 Under 30 list in the Entertainment & Sports category, and in 2024, Gallup Korea ranked her as Korea's Television Actor of the Year.

 Early life

-Kim Tae-ri was born on April 24, 1990, in Sangbong-dong, Jungnang District, Seoul, South Korea.
-After graduating from Youngshin Nursing Business High School, Kim studied Journalism and Communication at Kyung Hee University from 2008 to 2012.
-Kim was inspired to become an actress in her second year of college after joining a college theater club.
+Kim was born on April 24, 1990, in Sangbong-dong, Jungnang District, Seoul, South Korea.
+After graduating from Youngshin Nursing Business High School, she studied Journalism and Communication at Kyung Hee University from 2008 to 2012.
+She was inspired to become an actress in her second year of university after joining a theater club.